Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-10-18-post-intro-qc-workshop.md

 ---
-title: "Intro to Quantum Computing at Clemson University's Freshman Hackathon"
+title: "Intro to Quantum Computing at CUhackit"
 categories:
   - Blog
 tags: